menpo/menpodetect/README.md

 as simple as possible, we suggest that you use conda too!
 To try and persuade you, go to the [Menpo website](http://www.menpo.io/installation/) to find installation instructions for all major platforms.

+If you want to try pip installing this package, note that you will need to satisfy the following dependencies BEFORE install:

+  - numpy 1.9*
+  - dlib  18.10
+  - opencv 2.4.9*
+  - cypico 0.2.1
+  - menpo 0.4*